aongxsss/Demo-Flask-On-Cloud-Function/README.md

 - open a terminal (i.e. cmd)

-- pip install pipenv (you can skip this step if 'pipenv' has been installed in you computer already)
+- pip install pipenv (skip this step if 'pipenv' has been installed on your computer already)

 - cd iris_web && pipenv install --three